What Is Needed for a Salty Dawg Rally?

 - All safety equipment required by the destination country

-- Lifesling and MOB device such as a MOM module or pole, life ring and floating light combination
+- Lifesling and/or MOB device such as a MOM module or pole, life ring and floating light combination

 - Throw rope

-- Emergency Plugs correctly sized to fit through hull fittings in the event of a broken fitting
+- Emergency Plugs correctly sized to fit, and attached to, each thru hull fitting

 - Emergency Position Indicating Beacon (EPIRB) – properly registered and battery in date as of arrival at the destination

-- Life raft sufficient for the crew aboard, with current inspection
+- Ocean-rated emergency life raft sufficient for the crew aboard, with current inspection

 - Emergency steering system